Bringing together health care, shelter and interdisciplinary education.

 - lack of co-ordination across all three levels of government

-Many of these issues will begin to be addressed as the city and many of our partner agencies go through the process of becoming an Ontario Health Team.
-Health care providers affiliated with the Shelter Health Network are pleased to be involved with this initiative as it develops.
+Many of these issues are beginning to be addressed by the establishment of the Greater Hamilton Health Network (GHHN).
+Health care providers affiliated with the Shelter Health Network are pleased to be involved with the work of the GHHN.